maheshcode/demoblaze-test-automation/README.md

     <td> Verify Welcome text contains the new user's user name </td>
   </tr>
   <tr>
     <td> 3.
-Select the category 'laptops' and search for the item name containing the keyword eg: 'Sony', and through navigation </td>
+Select the category 'laptops' and search for the item name <br> containing the keyword eg: 'Sony', and through navigation </td>
     <td> TBA </td>
   </tr>
    <tr>
     <td> 4.
-Click on the products that selected </td>
+Click on the products that are selected </td>
     <td> Verify it will display with the correct product name visible </td>
   </tr>
    <tr>